Ghoulean/GhouleanZolaBlog/zola/content/binahbot/index.md

 {{ img(src="basemod.png" class="ci b1") }}

 Parsing the data is also mostly straightforward.
-For example, combat page's models generally resembles what combat pages look like in game: they have a name, cart art, card effect (optional), dice, dice rolls, dice effects (optional), etc. Ruina seems to implicitly use a decent amount of default values (for example, missing die type ("Detail") defaults to Slash dice), but outside of that hiccup (which can be solved through trial-and-error), parsing the XMLs is a fairly straightforwards, if not tedious, task.
+For example, combat page's models generally resembles what combat pages look like in game: they have a name, card art, card effect (optional), dice, dice rolls, dice effects (optional), etc. Ruina seems to implicitly use a decent amount of default values (for example, missing die type ("Detail") defaults to Slash dice), but outside of that hiccup (which can be solved through trial-and-error), parsing the XMLs is a fairly straightforwards, if not tedious, task.

 # Querying the data